-It said here Friday afternoon that you ain't.
+It says here you ain't.

-But taking more than a week off won't help.
-Daly needs to step away from golf for a lot longer than a week.
 It would certainly be the honorable thing to do, the decent thing, to stop taking away places in fields that belong to hungry, deserving professionals.

-And going away would at least let Daly see, in a peaceful moment, far away from the Hooters groupies and the greasy-haired cigar-chomping jackasses and the beer-swilling rednecks who mob him, if he might just find that magic in his hands again.
+And going away would at least let Daly see, in a peaceful moment, far away from the Hooters groupies and the greasy-haired, cigar-chomping jackasses and the beer-swilling rednecks who mob him, if he might just find that magic in his hands again.

 Because when he had it, when he was John Daly, man, was he a sight to behold.
-Sure, he could drive it into another ZIP code but what was really special was his touch around and on the greens.
+Sure, he could drive it into another zip code but what was really special was his touch around and on the greens.
 That's what won him two majors, not just the long drives.

 Sadly, he lost that feel long ago.
 Maybe it was always destined to be given his lifestyle.
 His hands now are numb.
-Watch him putt, if you can bear to.
+Watch him putt, if you can bare to.
 He's either six feet short or eight feet long.
 Those soft pitches of a decade ago have deserted him, too.
 On Thursday at Torrey Pines, he bladed a straightforward bunker shot into the stands, like an 18 handicapper.

 And I don't even want to go into what I watched him do last year at the final Buick Open when he threw an 88 at one of the easiest courses on the PGA Tour.
 No professional with a heart and an ounce of self-respect would've slapped it around like that, but Daly didn't care.
 He'd given up, as he has many times before when the going gets tough.

 So, yeah, the truth is that it should be over for him, at least in the immediate future.
 But it won't be.